TheTeamVivek/YukkiMusic/.github/docs/source/config.rst

 - COOKIE_LINK
    .. important::

-      This is **not a mandatory** variable, but it is necessary for the bot to play songs perfectly due to YouTube verification.
+      This is **not a Necessary** variable, but it is necessary for the bot to play songs perfectly due to YouTube verification.

       Without cookies, the bot may be unable to download songs.